h3xar0n/eideldevsite/readme.md

 ## To-Do List

-### Refactor JS
-* Refactor JS for scrollspy, dropdown menu; put all in one block, call with different classes
-* Run through JSLint

 ### Work Section
 * Write content for "Work" descriptions, add Grad Jobs
 * Create new pages for each project